 What are the elements and characteristics of the processing may generate the high risks to rights and freedoms of individuals?

 The following elements that contribute to the high risk from this provision were extracted by the WP29, in particular: 1) evaluation or scoring, including profiling and predicting, 2) automated-decision making with legal or similar significant effect, 3) systematic monitoring, 4) sensitive data or data of a highly personal nature, 5) data processed on a large scale, 6) matching or combining datasets; 7) data concerning vulnerable data subjects, 8) the use of innovative or new technological or organisational solutions, 9) situations where the processing in itself “prevents data subjects from exercising a right or using a service or a contract.”
 These elements are not cumulative and it is suffice for one of them to be present to create a high risk for data subjects.
-However, the WP 29 warns that these elements that could be used to determine the threshold for distinguishing risk into 1) a risk and 2) a high risk when determining the need for a data protection impact assessment are not applicable when considering whether a controller has an obligation to notify a data breach to individuals
+However, the WP 29 warns that these elements that could be used to determine the threshold for distinguishing risk into 1) a risk and 2) a high risk when determining the need for a data protection impact assessment are not applicable when considering whether a controller has an obligation to notify a data breach to individuals.

 What situations could require a DPIA?